syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/internationalization.md

 # Globalization

  Globalization is the combination of adapting the control to various languages by parsing and formatting the date or numbers (`Internationalization (L18N)`), adding cultural-specific customizations and translating the text (`Localization (L10N)`).
-The `American English (en-US)` locale is set as default _culture_ and `USD` is set as default _currencyCode_ for all Syncfusion ASP.NET Core components.
+The `American English (en-US)` locale is set as default _culture_ and `USD` is set as default _currencyCode_ for all Syncfusion ASP.NET Core controls.

 ## Loading Culture Data